 The submission of the personal data specified in clauses 7.1.1 and 7.1.2 is a precondition for joining the BENU loyalty programme.
 BENU cannot issue a Loyalty Card to a person who has not submitted the above personal data.

-The Customer can examine all the personal data listed in clause 7.1 by logging into their customer account on the website www.benu.ee.
-The Customer can change their first name, surname and contact details by logging into their customer account.
+The BENU Customer can examine all the personal data listed in clause 7.1 by logging into their customer account on the website www.benu.ee.
+The BENU Customer can change their first name, surname and contact details by logging into their customer account.

-If a BENU Customer has consented in the Questionnaire to the processing of their personal data under the General Terms and Conditions of the BENU loyalty programme for the purpose of receiving personal offers, BENU Apteek Eesti OÜ shall send personal offers to the Customer based on the age, gender and an analysis of earlier purchases of the Customer, taking account of the likely expectations and needs of the Customer.
+If a BENU Customer has consented in the Questionnaire to the processing of their personal data under the General Terms and Conditions of the BENU loyalty programme for the purpose of receiving personal offers, BENU Apteek Eesti OÜ shall send personal offers to the Customer based on an analysis of the personal data (such as age, gender and/or earlier purchases, etc.) to the Customer, taking account of the likely expectations and needs of the Customer.
 An analysis of earlier purchases for the purpose of making personal offers constitutes processing for the purpose of legitimate interests within the meaning of Article 6 (1) (a) and recital 47 of European Union General Data Protection Regulation 2016/679.
-If the Customer no longer wants to receive personal offers, the Customer may withdraw their consent at any time by logging into their customer account, sending an email to the address kliendikaart@benu.ee or visiting their nearest BENU Pharmacy.
+BENU may send the BENU Customer offers from carefully selected business partners (the personal data of the BENU Customer shall not be made available to such business partners).
+If the BENU Customer no longer wants to receive personal offers, the Customer may withdraw their consent at any time by logging into their customer account, sending an email to the address kliendikaart@benu.ee or submitting a written request at their nearest BENU Pharmacy.
 BENU shall stop sending personal offers at the earliest opportunity, but not later than ten days after the withdrawal of consent.

 BENU Apteek Eesti OÜ shall process the personal data specified in clauses 7.1.1 and 7.1.2 as from their submission in the Questionnaire or amendment in the customer account.
 BENU Apteek Eesti OÜ shall process the personal data specified in clause 7.1.3 as from each purchase if the Loyalty Card was presented upon making the purchase.

-The Customer may, at any time, request to leave the BENU loyalty programme and to end the processing of or to delete their personal data submitted within the BENU loyalty programme.
+The BENU Customer may, at any time, request to leave the BENU loyalty programme and to end the processing of or to delete their personal data submitted within the BENU loyalty programme.
 Such request can be made by logging into the customer account, sending an email to the address kliendikaart@benu.ee or visiting the nearest BENU Pharmacy.

 BENU Apteek Eesti OÜ shall terminate the processing of the Customer’s personal data at the earliest opportunity, but not later than within ten days of receiving the Customer’s request to leave the BENU loyalty programme or to end the processing of or to delete their personal data.
 The withdrawal of consent shall have no effect on the legitimacy of processing of personal data prior to the withdrawal of consent.

-The data controller in the BENU loyalty programme is BENU Apteek Eesti OÜ, registry code 10709596, address Pärnu mnt 501, Laagri 76401 Harjumaa County, email address kliendikaart@benu.ee, contact telephone +372 6503 664, and the data processors are BENU Pharmacies (an exact list is available on www.benu.ee/apteegid) and Tamro Eesti OÜ, registry code 10173188, address Pärnu mnt 501, Laagri 76401 Harjumaa County.
+The data controller in the BENU loyalty programme is BENU Apteek Eesti OÜ, registry code 10709596, address Pärnu mnt 501, Laagri 76401 Harjumaa County, email address kliendikaart@benu.ee, contact telephone +372 6503 664.

 BENU Apteek Eesti OÜ shall secure the protection of personal data through organisational, physical and IT security measures.
 BENU Apteek Eesti OÜ confirms that all the necessary measures have been taken to protect personal data and that the processing of personal data shall be kept to the minimum necessary for achieving the goals of personal data processing.